tethysplatform/tethys/docs/tutorials/google_earth_engine/part_3/prepare.rst

     resource_files = find_all_resource_files(app_package, TethysAppBase.package_namespace)

-These lines use a helper function provided by Tethys Platform ``find_all_resource_files`` to automatically locate and include all files in the :file:`templates`, :file:`public`, and :file:`workspaces` directories.
+These lines use a helper function provided by Tethys Platform ``find_all_resource_files`` to automatically locate and include all files in the :file:`templates`, :file:`public`, and :file:`resources` directories.
 If your app had additional directories with non-python files that need to be included, you would need to add calls to another helper function, ``find_resource_files``, like so:

 .. code-block:: python